-A tooth could be broken due to two main causes, either due to severe caries/tooth decay or due to trauma.
+A tooth could be broken due to two main causes, weaken tooth structure due to severe caries/tooth decay or as a result or trauma.

-A severely carious/decayed tooth or a tooth with large restoration/filling loses its supporting tooth structure can give way under increased biting force.
+A severely carious/decayed tooth or a tooth with large restoration/filling loses its supporting tooth structure gives way easily under increased biting force.

 The front teeth especially the incisal teeth are most susceptible to fracture due to trauma when a person :